Two different types of mammograms boost early detection and survival

 Digital 3D mammography is the latest technology adding comfort and increased accuracy.
 The whole process takes about 30 minutes.
 At Reid Health Breast Center you typically will receive your results before you leave after having your mammogram.

 Also called tomosynthesis this practice allows for a more accurate picture of the breast.
 The 3D mammogram take 25 pictures from multiple angles.
 These images are then used to create a 3D picture of the breast that the radiologist can sharpen or zoom in on to make a more accurate assessment.

 A study at the Hospital of the University of Pennsylvania found that tomosynthesis caught 22 percent more breast cancers - with fewer callbacks.

 Tomosynthesis is especially beneficial for women with dense breast tissue.
 Abnormalities can be harder to spot in women with dense breasts using traditional mammography.
 However one study by the European Cancer Organisation found that digital 3D mammography increased cancer detection in women with dense breasts by 50 percent.

 Reid Health offers 3D mammography at the Reid Breast Center and traditional 2D mammography also continues to be offered.
 The Reid staff takes pride in making you feel comfortable and at ease with warm robes and soft lighting.

 No matter how busy you are it's important to make time for a mammogram.
 Reid offers morning and evening hours to work within your schedule.
 You can make an appointment through central scheduling at (765) 983-3358.
-You can also sign up for an annual mammogram reminder on your birthday.

 Both different types of mammograms can help save lives and now the process is quicker and easier than ever.